 You will be collected and returned to Cape Town airport in time for your return flight to the UK.

 Where prices are shown for a travel itinerary, they are intended to give you some guidance as to what is possible and to help you budget.
-They are accurate at the time of being published, but they are not definitive rates and are subject to reconfirmation at the time of booking.
+Where multiple accommodation options are shown, the "guide price" shown is based upon the cheapest accommodation option.
+The prices are accurate at the time of being published, but they are not definitive rates and are subject to reconfirmation at the time of booking.

 There are also many offers, value adds, discounts and specials throughout the year.
 Honeymoon offers, wedding packages, early booking offers, free nights, discounted airfares and more - contact us for full details.
 Please note that holidays which do not fall completely within a price or date band may be subject to increase or decrease.